EON: A practical energy-preserving rough diffuse BRDF

 Cosine-weighted hemispherical sampling amounts to sampling from the hemispherical distribution function

-An improved importance sampling scheme can be obtained via a technique known as \emph{Linearly Transformed Cosines} (LTC) \cite{Heitz16LTC}, whereby a given direction vector $\omega_H$ sampled from this clamped cosine lobe is linearly transformed using a matrix $\mathbf{M}$, yielding $\omega_i$\footnote{Note that we assume the usual convention for unidirectional path tracing, where the direction of the outgoing ray $\omega_o$ is known, and the incident ray direction $\omega_i$ is the one being sampled.
-Both the incident ray direction $\omega_i$ and the outgoing ray direction $\omega_o$ are oriented to point away from the surface, i.e., the incident ray is in the opposite direction to incident photons, while the outgoing ray is parallel to the outgoing photons.
-Also note that the sampling would work equally well for the reverse case, when tracing paths in the direction of light flow.}:
+An improved importance sampling scheme can be obtained via a technique known as \emph{Linearly Transformed Cosines} (LTC) \cite{Heitz16LTC}, whereby a given direction vector $\omega_H$ sampled from this clamped cosine lobe is linearly transformed using a matrix $\mathbf{M}$, yielding $\omega_i$:\footnote{Note that we assume the usual convention for unidirectional path tracing, where the direction of the outgoing ray $\omega_o$ is known, and the incident ray direction $\omega_i$ is the one being sampled.
+Both the incident ray direction $\omega_i$ and the outgoing ray direction $\omega_o$ are oriented to point away from the surface, i.e., the incident ray is in the opposite direction to incident photons, while the outgoing ray is parallel to outgoing photons.
+Also note that the sampling would work equally well for the reverse case, when tracing paths in the direction of light flow.}

-The resulting lobe can be adjusted to best fit the BRDF by varying the matrix coefficients, and efficiently sampled from via $D_H$.
+The resulting lobe can be adjusted to best fit a cosine-weighted target BRDF by varying the matrix coefficients and can be efficiently sampled from via $D_H$.
 The PDF of the sampled direction $\omega_i$ is then given by \cite{Heitz16LTC}

 where the factor $\frac{\partial\omega_H}{\partial\omega_i}$ is the Jacobian of the transformation from $\omega_H$ to $\omega_i$: